ESPN, NFL Network ready to tackle challenges of remote draft

 The NFL draft is annually one of the most ambitious productions that ESPN does.
 Next week’s coverage might go down as THE most ambitious in the network’s 40-year history.

 With the NFL closing team complexes and canceling plans to hold the draft in Las Vegas, this year’s event is shaping up as a logistical challenge.
-ESPN Vice President of Production Seth Markham says there are usually 10 remote locations during the first round.
+ESPN vice president of production Seth Markman says there are usually 10 remote locations during the first round.
 On Thursday night, there might be as many as 180.

 ESPN and NFL Network will air a combined broadcast all three days.
 It will now originate from ESPN’s headquarters in Bristol, Connecticut, but most of the reporters and analysts will be at their homes.

 With everyone spread out, the biggest challenge will be making sure there aren’t any technical difficulties.
-Reporters have been able to get on air from home for nearly a month while draft prospects, coaches and general managers received kits from the league.
+Reporters have been able to get on air from home for nearly a month, while draft prospects, coaches and general managers received kits from the league to allow them to appear on the broadcasts.

-Quenzel said the league has set up three call centers to handle the various feeds — one for the prospects, one for coaches and team executives and another for fans.
-The league has also reached out to various wireless providers to make sure there is extra bandwith over the three days so that the grid isn’t overloaded.
+Quenzel said the league has set up three call centers to handle the various feeds: one for the prospects, one for coaches and team executives, and another for fans.
+The league has also reached out to various wireless providers to make sure there is extra bandwidth over the three days so that the grid isn’t overloaded.

+Peter O’Reilly, the NFL’s executive vice president for league events, said the league has been in constant contact with ESPN and NFL Network about the draft’s logistics.

 “We’re trying to streamline the feeds along with having as many backups as we can,” Quenzel said.
 “The execution of the draft, as far as what we can show with the teams, will be the same.
 Everyone has the same technology and availability.”

-Markham said there are normally 15 in the control room at one time during the draft, but it will be limited to seven.
-They will also use two control rooms so that everyone has their own area and adheres to social distancing guidelines.
+Markman said there are normally 15 people in the control room at one time during the draft, but it will be limited to seven.
+They will also use two control rooms so that everyone has a dedicated area and adheres to social distancing guidelines.

 Those in the control room will also wear masks, which could be an extra challenge for producers and directors trying to communicate.